sphynkx/ytstorage/README.md

 deactivate
 chmod a+x run.sh
 ```
 Optionally set necessary params (see `config/config.py`).
-Make sure that `proto/ytstorage.proto` is same as on at `yurtube` installation.
+Make sure that `proto/ytstorage.proto` is same as one at `yurtube` installation.
 Otherwise just run `gen_proto.sh` in same dir.

 Finally run:
 ```bash